-As many seasoned importers will tell you, it’s critical to start planning for the holiday far in advance.
+As many seasoned importers know, it’s critical to start planning for the CNY holiday far in advance.
 Factories shut down for several weeks, and after they reopen, it takes at least a few more weeks to get back up to full production capacity.

-How Long do Factories Shut Down for Chinese New Year?
+How Long do Factories Usually Shut Down for Chinese New Year?

 During CNY, every factory in the country shuts down… Yes, every factory.
 The official public holiday only lasts for seven days.
-But, the majority of factories are fully closed for between two and four weeks.
+But, most factories are fully closed for between two and four weeks.

 Additionally, many Chinese factory workers take extra time off, leaving in the weeks leading up to their company closure dates, which slows production down significantly.
 Many workers will not return immediately afterward, meaning that it can take up to a month for production to return to full capacity after the holiday.